TriumphLLC/Blend4Web/doc_src/api_doc/API_REF.md

     obj instanceof Object -> true

-Keep in mind, that any object may have several ancestors.
+Keep in mind, that an object may have several ancestors.
 In such cases the more specific type takes precedence.

 e.g: